 This lets you enjoy all of the unique contextual menus and expanded functionality that you'd get on a Macbook in the desktop environment.
 It's a must-have for media creators who need all of the tools and shortcuts that take advantage of Force Touch, but it's worth considering even for the regular user who might be used to those same dynamic controls from their Macbook Pro.

 The Mac mini comes in two primary configurations.
 Our test unit is the base model, which is equipped with a quad-core 3.6GHz Intel Core i3 processor, 8GB of 2666MHz DDR4 RAM and 128GB of flash storage, and sells for $799.
+(Ed.
+Note: Apple has since changed the base model to 256GB of storage at the same price.)

 Both of these models can be configured further with up to a 6-core Intel Core i7 processor (an extra $200 to 300 depending on which model you started with).
 You can expand the RAM to 16GB ($200), 32GB ($600) or 64GB ($1,400).
 You can bump up the storage to larger capacities, with several SSD options.